Business Administration - Accounting

 Earn a flexible diploma that shows you are aware of all areas of business, and that you also have specialized education in accounting.

-Accounting is one of seven majors available to Business Administration students.
+Accounting is one of the majors available to Business Administration students.
 This three-year Ontario College Advanced Diploma program starts with three semesters, learning a variety of essential business skills, before ultimately deciding on a major.

 The program prepares you for a challenging and rewarding career in the accounting industry.
-Accounting is often referred to as the backbone of business - businesses need skilled accountants to monitor financial accounts in order to operate effectively and efficiently.
+Accounting is often referred to as the backbone of business - businesses need skilled accountants to monitor financial accounts to operate effectively and efficiently.

 This program enables you to provide businesses with the complete and accurate financial picture they need to thrive.